 Meet the team

-Feben Aseffa identifies as a Black, Muslim, settler mother who is dedicated to continually learning and raising the volume of marginalized voices to challenge systems of oppression, particularly racism.
+Feben Aseffa (she/hers) is an Ethiopian, Muslim, mother and settler who is dedicated to continually learning and raising the volume of marginalized voices to challenge systems of oppression, particularly systemic racism.
 Prior to becoming a midwife, Feben worked as a research assistant in studies investigating the health disparities of immigrant and refugee populations.

-In addition to her role as the Director of HEQHR at the AOM, Feben is the Chair of a national group of racialized midwives, students and allied workers and a member of the Black Health Matters COVID-19 Advisory Committee and the BORN External Health Equity Advisory Group.
+In addition to her role as the Director of HEQHR at the AOM, Feben is the Chair of a national group of racialized midwives, students and allied workers, member of the Black Health Matters COVID-19 Advisory Committee and the BORN External Health Equity Advisory Group.

 Faduma Gure is a graduate of the University of Ottawa’s Interdisciplinary Health Sciences (MSc) program.
 She obtained her Honours Bachelor of Health Sciences degree from the University of Ottawa, and began pursuing her midwifery degree at Ryerson University in 2016 (presently on leave from the program).
 With nearly a decade of experience in research and community development, Faduma has long engaged in initiatives that promote access to quality, culturally appropriate health services among underserved populations, both in Canada and abroad.
 As a researcher, Faduma has leveraged her skills to highlight health-care equity issues, ranging from barriers to reproductive health services in conflict and post-conflict settings (primarily in East Africa) to the systemic barriers that have intersected within her local communities, negatively impacting people’s health and well-being.
 In her role as a Knowledge Translation and Research Specialist at the AOM, Faduma has had a special interest in ensuring that the development of all client- and midwife-directed resources employ an equity lens, with the intention of preventing and lessening health disparities in Ontario’s birthing population.
 To this end, Faduma has strategized around the inclusion of Indigenous, Black and racialized Ontarians in the development and review of client resources and the minimization of the disproportionate impacts of clinical recommendations on equity-seeking groups in Ontario.
 Faduma has also leveraged her skills to support equity-focused midwifery projects, such as the Learn More Midwifery project, which aims to promote midwifery services among Black Ontarians and the AOM’s Experiences of Racism Among Ontario BIPOC Midwives and Students in Midwifery Education and Profession research study.
 Faduma is excited to be supporting the AOM in prioritizing health-care equity and human rights work.